 He went on to say that, this teaches either:

-all who worship Christ outside of the Catholic Church and who know the teachings of the Catholic Church are condemned
+• all who worship Christ outside of the Catholic Church and who know the teachings of the Catholic Church are condemned, or

-He said if the former is absolutely true, then none of the early believers were saved, because they were not members of the Catholic Church.
-He also said the latter cannot be true because God, by his very nature, is perfectly just, and that it follows that his requirements for salvation as well, would be absolute.
+He said if the former is absolutely true, then none of the early believers were saved because they were not members of the Catholic Church.
+He also said the latter cannot be true because God, by his very nature, is perfectly just, and it follows that His requirements for salvation would also be absolute.

 • What are your thoughts on our discussion?